shixiuhai/xiyan_mcp_server/README.md

   url: "http://127.0.0.1:5090"
 ```

-Til now the local mode is ready.
+Till now the local mode is ready.

 ### Database Configuration
 ``host``, ``port``, ``user``, ``password``, ``database`` are the connection information of the database.